-When you complete the Certificate III in Engineering - Fabrication Trade (Light YC) you'll be looking at a trades career as a sheet metal worker or light metal fabricator in industries such as mining, commercial and residential construction, hospitality, medical, food, defence, commercial, recreational marine, automotive and aviation.
+When you complete the Certificate III in Engineering - Fabrication Trade (Sheetmetal) you'll be ready for a career as a sheetmetal worker or light metal fabricator in industries such as mining, commercial and residential construction, hospitality, medical, food, defence, commercial, recreational marine, automotive and aviation.

-The course begins by establishing the foundation skills that are required to be a successful sheetmetal trades-person.
-Students undertake workshop and classroom projects to develop the skills required by a trades-person.
+The course begins by establishing the foundation skills that are required to be a successful sheetmetal tradesperson.
+Students undertake workshop and classroom projects to develop the skills and knowledge required by a tradesperson.

 - Create and work with light metal fabrications

-- Use workshop machines, hand & power tools
+- Use workshop machines, hand and power tools

 - Sheet and plate assembly

 - Thermal (Oxy fuel) cutting, tungsten arc (TIG) welding and gas metal arc (MIG) welding